showlab/BYOC/README.md

 ## Usage (Unity)
+1. In the `image2bs/inference.bat` file, change `PYTHON_PATH` to the absolute path of the folder containing the Python interpreter used for `inference`.
+Change `INF_PATH` to the absolute path of the `image2bs` folder.
-1. Start the `BlendshapeToolkit` with Unity and run the project.
+2. Start the `BlendshapeToolkit` with Unity and run the project.
-2. Click the `Initialize` button to call `image2bs` project to generate animation.
+3. Click the `Initialize` button to call `image2bs` project to generate animation.
 For more details about usage of the toolkit, please refer to our paper.

 ## Acknowledgement